 Skip to content

-Validation Data Profile
+⚠️ Validation Data Profile (PENDING SPECIFICATION)

 Description

-This document provides implementation-agnostic guidance for structuring validation request and response data referenced by the requestUri and responseUri fields in ERC-8004 Validation Registry contracts.
+Recommended offchain data profile for ERC-8004 validation records.
+This document provides implementation-agnostic guidance for structuring validation request and response data referenced by the requestURI and responseURI fields in ERC-8004 Validation Registry contracts.

 Relationship to EIP-8004

-• Validation Registry smart contract interface
+• Smart contract interface (Validation Registry)

 • Onchain fields: validatorAddress, agentId, requestUri, responseUri, response, tag